 Post quality content that people want more of

 I briefly mentioned this above, but make sure the content that you’re posting is quality.
 No one wants to see a blurry, crooked picture of your balcony.
-People want to see aesthetic things.
+People want to see pictures with a nice aesthetic.
 Whether you’re posting a picture of a scene, a person (or yourself), or of something, like food or a product, make sure it’s well-focused and well-lit.
 Those two things alone will make a world of difference in your pictures.

 Think about your captions as well.
-A good photo can be made a great photo if it’s accompanied by a fantastic caption.
+A good photo can make an even better Instagram post if it’s accompanied by a great caption.
 You can go motivational, witty, happy, serious, etc. Pick whichever tone you feel fits your photo and the message you’re trying to get across.
 If you don’t know what to write in your caption, you can’t go wrong with just choosing a few emojis.

 Repost related content from other Instagram users